-Community Health Center is the health care agency providing critical care to those fighting addictions.
+Community Health Center is a health care agency providing critical care to those fighting addictions.

 Family Promise of Summit County helps homeless families with children stay together and achieve sustainable independence.

-Harmony House is an emergency supportive housing ministry for young men ages 18-26.
-Harmony House provides both emergency and transitional housing, and is the only Ministry of its kind in Summit County, unique because of the structure and support it offers.
+Harmony House is an emergency supportive housing ministry for young men and women ages 18-26.
+Harmony House provides both emergency and transitional housing, and is the only ministry of its kind in Summit County, unique because of the structure and support it offers.

 The purpose of Haven of Rest is to serve and glorify God through Christ-centered, life-changing programs of love and compassion that respond to the physical, emotional and spiritual needs of men, women and children without regard to their race, color, creed or social standing.

 Legacy III exists to provide supportive housing services to homeless women in Summit County who are in recovery from chronic substance abuse, mental health disorders, or physical disabilities.
-We assist our program participants in re-establishing stability in their lives, advocating for themselves, and becoming economically self-sufficient members of society.
+The agency assists our program participants in re-establishing stability in their lives, advocating for themselves, and becoming economically self-sufficient members of society.
 Legacy III is able to successfully carry out its mission through guidance from the Board of Directors, committed staff, support from funders, and the efforts of program participants.

-At Oriana House, we believe alcoholism and chemical dependency are diseases that require an individual’s continuous commitment to recovery over the course of his or her life.
-Our programming sends individuals on a multi-step journey to rehabilitation through their own admission of a problem, abstinence, avoidance of relapse, and a daily dedication to recovery.
+Oriana House believes alcoholism and chemical dependency are diseases that require an individual’s continuous commitment to recovery over the course of his or her life.
+Its programming sends individuals on a multi-step journey to rehabilitation through their own admission of a problem, abstinence, avoidance of relapse, and a daily dedication to recovery.
 We are proud to be a part of this process and to assist individuals in regaining control of their lives.